minlanyu/cs145-site/README.md

 For example, if you should have earned 8/10 points but submitted 36 hours late, you will instead earn 6.4 points.

-That said, you are allowed **SIX free late days** during the semester.
+That said, you are allowed **TEN free late days** during the semester.
 The final project is due based on the final grade submission date and cannot be turned in late.
-You do not need to tell us that you are applying your "late day" -- we'll remove the late penalty at the end of the semester from the assignment(s) that benefits you the most.
+You do not need to tell us that you are applying your *late day* -- we'll remove the late penalty at the end of the semester from the assignment(s) that benefits you the most.

 Please plan your work on the assignments so that travel, interviews, athletics, touring, student clubs, extracurricular activities, religious holidays, etc. do not cause you to submit it late.
 None of the above reasons nor a heavy academic workload constitute an extraordinary circumstance.

- Many projects depend on earlier projects. *So even if you miss a deadline of a previous project, it is still important to finish it so you can build future projects on top of it.*
+Several projects depend on earlier projects. *So even if you miss a deadline of a previous project, it is still important to finish it so you can build future projects on top of it.* Here is the project dependency graph:

+[place holder for dependency graph]

 ### Collaboration policy
 Programming, like composition, is an individual creative process.
 Individuals must reach their own understanding of the problem and discover a path to its solution.
 During this time, you are encouraged to discuss your project with other students at the conceptual level.
 However, when the time comes to write the code that solves the problem, the program must be your own work.